wingkwong/leetcode-the-hard-way/tutorials/basic-topics/kadane.md

 2. Keep updating the maximum sum of subarray found so far by checking if the current sum is greater than the maximum sum found so far or not.
 3. If the current sum is less than 0, then we can neglect the current subarray and start a new subarray from the next element.

-export const KadanesuggestedProblems = [
+export const kadaneSuggestedProblems = [
     {
         "problemName": "152 - Maximum Product Subarray",
         "difficulty": "Medium",